 The Alaska Space Grant Program (ASGP), a participant in the National Space Grant College and Fellowship Program, invites applications from Faculty interested in providing a Research or Engineering Apprenticeship for an early career undergraduate student.
 This solicitation is intended for a faculty member to develop a defined science or engineering investigation for one to two undergraduate student participants.
 The students will receive a stipend directly from Alaska Space Grant Program for their efforts.
 The faculty proposer will select the students.
 Student participants should be engaging in their first substantial research and/or engineering experience.
-Student researchers must be U.S. citizens majoring in a science, technology, engineering and/or mathematics (STEM) field.
+Student researchers must be U.S. citizens.
 Preference is given to projects directly related to NASA's interests.
 Stipends available under this announcement are limited to students attending Alaska institutions of higher education.

 Women, faculty from underrepresented groups (Alaska Natives, Native Americans, African Americans, Hispanics, Pacific Islanders, and persons with disabilities) and early career faculty are strongly encouraged to apply.

 All application materials, including supporting documentation, must be received at the ASGP office by the stated deadline.
 No late applications will be accepted.
 If any date falls on a weekend or holiday, the due date shall be the following business day.

 - September 1 for Academic Year Applications

 Applicants will be notified of award decisions by email.
 ASGP will provide the student stipend awards directly to the students.
 Award information will be reported to the appropriate Office of Financial Aid and may affect the student's financial aid package.

 Eligibility and U.S. Citizenship Requirement

 Faculty must recruit an undergraduate student who meets the following eligibility criteria.

 - Enrolled at an Alaskan institution of higher education during the period of the award.